© Louis Van Ginneken

 The Heritage Days have been in place for decades as the Journées du Patrimoine in French (Patrimoine: male-gendered term for “heritage”), yet Belgium lacked the women-centered Journées du Matrimoine (Matrimony Days).
 The latter came to be in Paris as soon as 2015, then spread throughout France… and reached Brussels in 2019.

-On the initiative of the non-profit organisation L’architecture qui dégenre, will take place in Brussels on 23, 24 and 25 September 2022.
-The Matrimony Season is also in full swing, since late 2021.
-The Season lasts from October 2021 to June 2022 and includes about thirty activities throughout the year, generally on Sundays at 14:00.
+On the initiative of the non-profit organisation L’architecture qui dégenre, will take place in Brussels on 29, 30 September & 1st October 2023.
+The Matrimony Season lasts from November 2023 to June 2024 and includes about thirty activities throughout the year, generally on Sundays at 14:00.

 - Apolline Vranken – Organization & programing